pub trait FormatDriverInstance:

 Discard the given range.

-Effectively the same as FormatDriverInstance::discard_to_zero()
+Effectively the same as FormatDriverInstance::discard_to_zero(), but the discarded area

 may read as any data.
 Backing file data should not reappear, however.